ooples/pine_script_docs/source/concepts/Timeframes.rst

   In the second call we supply the timeframe selected by the script's user through the call to `input.timeframe() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}session>`__.
-- The ``tfInMinutes()`` function produces a "series float" value, which entails its result cannot be transformed in a tiemframe string for use with `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__, as its ``timeframe`` parameter requires a "simple string".
+- The ``tfInMinutes()`` function produces a "series float" value, which entails its result cannot be transformed in a timeframe string for use with `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__, as its ``timeframe`` parameter requires a "simple string".
   See the page on Pine's :ref:`Type system <PageTypeSystem>` for more information on Pine forms and types.
-- Then we validate the timeframes to ensure that the input timeframe is equal to or higher than the chart's timeframe.
+- Next, we validate the timeframes to ensure that the input timeframe is equal to or higher than the chart's timeframe.
   If it is not, we generate a runtime error.
 - We finally print the two timeframe values converted to minutes.